alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 I've wrapped the *k*-means process in a command-line interface created with [clap].
 There's one argument and one flag which get used to configure the *k*-means process.

-To draw coloured text in the terminal, I'm using ANSI escape codes, adapting some Python from [another blog post I've written][ansi].
+To draw arbitrary colours in the terminal, I'm using ANSI escape codes, adapting some Python from [another blog post I've written][ansi].

-## Why Rust?
+## Why did I pick Rust?

-This is the fourth tool I've written in Rust.

 I've been increasingly picking Rust for small, standalone, interactive tools -- command-line applications that do all their work locally.
-Rust binaries can be much faster than Python (the language I'm most familiar with), and for interactive stuff I really notice the difference.
+Rust binaries can be much faster than Python (the language I'd otherwise use), and for interactive stuff I really notice the difference.

 I did some informal benchmarks of dominant_colours -- for even moderately sized images, it only takes a fraction of a second.
 By comparison, Python takes at least a second for even the smallest image.
-This different is really noticeable.
-A process that completes in a tenth of a second feels almost instant; a process that takes a second or more is a perceptible delay.
+This different is really noticeable -- a process that completes in a tenth of a second feels instant; a process that takes a second or more is a perceptible delay.

 I'm not yet using Rust for anything that involves the Internet, because the network latency negates a lot of that speed benefit.
 If I'm waiting multiple seconds for a remote server to give a response, I won't notice if I shave off half a second on my end.